From the Field

 Fast facts: 2023 Turkey–Syria earthquake

-• On February 6, 2023, a 7.8 magnitude earthquake rocked southeast Turkey near the Syrian border, with aftershocks numbering in the thousands.
+• On February 6, 2023, a 7.8-magnitude earthquake rocked southeast Turkey near the Syrian border, with thousands of aftershocks.

 • In Syria, the earthquake exacerbated the effects of the ongoing war, deepening the crisis for approximately 3.7 million children.